Troyanovsky/TOLProj3/README.md

 # Overview
+This repo is created for Tools for Online Learning Project 3 at Carnegie Mellon University.
+The goal of the project is to utilize learnersoucring for creating a set of quiz questions based on students' responses.

+The project team members are: Guodong Zhao, Junhui Yao, and Shujing Lin.
+Guodong was responsible for creating the problem generation code; Junhui was responsible for providing learning theory support and writeup; Shujing was responsible for creating the prototype website based on the generated quiz problem sets.

 The tolProj3.py python code is used for generating the questions for the new quiz.
 The code essentially does the following:
 1. Clean up the questions data and answers data (e.g. trim unnecessary texts for question types, pick relevant data tags etc.) and store them in dictionaries for later use.